Postgraduate Certificate in Conflict and Development

 an analysis of the complex ways in which conflict is generated

-an appreciation of the range of skills that contribute to the making of good interventions in conflict situations.
+an appreciation of the range of skills that contribute to the making of good interventions in conflicts.

-The certificate is part of our development management programme, which also offers a Postgraduate Certificate in Development Management (C48), Postgraduate Certificate in Human Rights and Development (C96), Postgraduate Diploma in Development Management (D37) and MSc in Development Management (F11).
-This 60-credit postgraduate certificate course is available as recognition of postgraduate study for those who, for whatever reason, do not want to continue to the diploma or MSc.
+We also offer a Postgraduate Certificate in Development Management (C48), Postgraduate Certificate in Human Rights and Development (C96), Postgraduate Diploma in Development Management (D37) and MSc in Development Management (F11).

 You can find additional information about postgraduate development management studies on the Development Policy and Practice website.